gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

 - Needs to be easy to construct a task graph.
 The binary is 'builtBy' some assembling task, which then depend on a bunch of compile tasks.

+### Story: Build author uses `libraries { }` DSL to configure binaries for a custom component

+Adds capability to configure a child object after the parent object has been configured.

+### Story: Build author uses `binaries { }` DSL to configure binaries for multiple components

+Adds capability for an object to appear in multiple locations in the model.

 ### Story: Component, Binary and SourceSet names are limited to valid Java identifiers